daisybutler/Workbench-project04/README.md

 A complete county dropdown list was taken from [https://gist.github.com/olivertappin/4dcbf64e06aae132c12a8b9d302fae12](https://www.notion.so/4dcbf64e06aae132c12a8b9d302fae12)

 This Stack Overflow thread helped disable the Django sign up view in the project: [https://stackoverflow.com/questions/29794052/how-could-one-disable-new-account-creation-with-django-allauth-but-still-allow/29799664#29799664]

+Deleting a user so that all expections are planned for: [https://stackoverflow.com/questions/33715879/how-to-delete-user-in-django]